 - (5) Confirm the connecting condition before turning on the power switch of the camera.
-In 1 or 2 seconds after the power is turned on, the LED operation indicator on the rear panel of the camera changes from orange to green to show that the camera is in operation. - (Note) It is required that the capture board should have the color conversion function (Bayer to RGB conversion) to obtain color images by this camera. - (Note) The maximum allowable lengths of the camera cable and the digital cable aforementioned are not for the purpose of guaranteeing the operation of the camera.
-Proper image signals may not be obtained even when the cables are within the allowable ranges, depending on the installation conditions of the camera, cables in use and others.
+In 1 or 2 seconds after the power is turned on, the LED operation indicator on the rear panel of the camera changes from orange to green to show that the camera is in operation. - (Note) The maximum allowable lengths of the camera cable and the digital cable aforementioned are not for the purpose of guaranteeing the operation of the camera.
+Proper image signals may not be obtained even when the cables are within the allowable ranges, depending on the installation conditions of the camera, cables in use and others. - Application of test pattern